benizi/ConscientiousProgrammer/content/post/2015-12-02-24-days-of-hackage-2015-day-2-regexes-with-pcre-heavy.md

 comments: true
 date: 2015-12-02T07:50:12-05:00
 layout: post
-title: "24 days of Hackage, 2015: day 2: Regexes with pcre-heavy;
-standalone Haskell scripts using Stack"
+title: "24 days of Hackage, 2015: day 2: Regexes with pcre-heavy; standalone Haskell scripts using Stack"
 ---
-This is day 2 of my ["24 days of Hackage, 2015" series](/blog/2015/11/30/haskell-tidbits-24-days-of-hackage-2015-day-1-introduction-and-stack/).
+## Table of contents for the whole series

+A table of contents is at the top of the article for [day 1](/blog/2015/11/30/haskell-tidbits-24-days-of-hackage-2015-day-1-introduction-and-stack/).

+## Day 2

 Don't laugh, but once upon a time, I made Perl my main programming language of choice (between around 1999 and 2010).
 There were many